Can You Decipher It? French Village Offers $2,200 To Anyone Who Can Solve Inscription On Mysterious Rock

 Complicating matters even further, it may have been wholly or in part a coded message, which means the stone’s decipherer would have to be able to figure out both the stone’s cryptographic solution as well as become conversant in one or the other of two ancient languages.

-Authorities are asking linguists, historians, archaeologists, cryptologists, and whomever else thinks they might be able to take a crack at it, and give it their best shot.
+Authorities are asking linguists, historians, archaeologists, cryptologists, and whomever else thinks they might be able to take a crack at it and give it their best shot.
 A jury will decide which translation is the most likely, and the winner will walk away with a couple thousand euros.

 The deadline to submit your entry is in November.